seanfisk/python-project-template/README.rst

         |  _/ _ \\__ \__ \ _|| |) |
         |_|/_/ \_\___/___/___|___/

-   The substitution performed is rather naive, so some style errors may be reported if the description or name cause lines to be too long.
+   The substitution performed is rather naive, so some style errors may be reported if the description or name causes lines to be too long.
 Correct these manually before moving to the next step.
-If any unit tests fail to pass, please report an issue.
+If any unit tests fails to pass, please report an issue.

 **Project setup is now complete!**